cfrg/draft-irtf-cfrg-blind-signatures/draft-irtf-cfrg-rsa-blind-signatures.md

 The following terms are used throughout this document to describe the protocol operations in this document:

-- I2OSP and OS2IP: Convert a byte string to and from a non-negative integer as described in {{!RFC8017}}.
+- bytes_to_int and int_to_bytes: Convert a byte string to and from a non-negative integer. bytes_to_int and int_to_bytes are implemented as OS2IP and I2OSP as described in
+  {{!RFC8017}}, respectively.
 Note that these functions operate on byte strings in big-endian byte order.
 - random_integer_uniform(M, N): Generate a random, uniformly distributed integer R such that M <= R < N.